ssrikantan/arm-templates-se/README.md

 # arm templates - service endpoints enablement
 ARM Templates to enable VNet Service end points based access to Azure Resources

-CreateVnetWithSe.json  - this ARM Template has to be run first to enable the SE endpoints feature on the target VNet +Subnet that ought to be allowed access to the Azure Services.
-This template enables for all Service types, i.e. Azure Storage, Cosmos DB and Azure SQL Database
+CreateVnetWithSe.json  - this ARM Template can be used when a VNet needs to be created first and the SE endpoints feature is to be enabled in it.
+This template enables SE for all Service types, i.e. Azure Storage, Cosmos DB and Azure SQL Database